alu0100901214/WebGL-Textures/README.md

         }";
 ```

-We define a new program that renders the shadows with the correct color among other variables:
+We define a new program that renders the shadows:

 ```
     private WebGLShader shadowFragmentShader;
     private WebGLProgram shadowProgram;

-    private int shadowPositionAttribLocation;
-    private int shadowNormalAttribLocation;
-    private int shadowColorAttribLocation;

-    private WebGLUniformLocation shadowProjectionUniformLocation;
-    private WebGLUniformLocation shadowModelViewUniformLocation;
-    private WebGLUniformLocation shadowNormalTransformUniformLocation;
 ```

 The getAttributeLocations() function changes and now they are separated, so we create one for the shadows: